pallkaie-alt/txt-bingo-game/README.md

 ### How to run and play
 - Clone repository
 - Open .html file in IDE
-- Push Live Preview and in menu Open in Browser
+- Push in menu 'Live Preview' icon, then 'Open in Browser'